Is Your Vietnam Sourcing Plan Transshipment-Proof? A CBP Origin Compliance Guide

 The hardest category is assembly in Vietnam using meaningful Chinese components.
 CBP evaluates these on specific grounds rather than on rules of thumb, and recent rulings on consumer electronics illustrate the spectrum.

-A Vietnamese operation that populates a printed circuit board, flashes firmware, integrates multiple subassemblies, and performs functional testing on a finished device has generally been found to constitute substantial transformation, even when display modules, batteries, and enclosures originated in China.
+A Vietnamese operation that populates a printed circuit board, flashes firmware, integrates multiple subassemblies, and performs functional testing on a finished device has generally been found to constitute a substantial transformation, even when display modules, batteries, and enclosures originated in China.
 The Vietnamese step created the operative product.

 A Vietnamese operation that takes a finished Chinese subassembly, screws it into a housing, attaches a power cord, and boxes the unit has generally not qualified.
 The Chinese subassembly already defined the product.